-This onboarding checklist assumes you already have the outsourced partner identified and ready to start.
+Note: This onboarding checklist assumes you already have the outsourced developer identified and ready to start.

-We’ve put together this checklist for onboarding an outsourced partner that we use every time we bring on a new developer.
+We’ve put together this checklist for onboarding a WordPress developer that we use every time we bring on a new developer.
 Over the years we have tweaked it as needed to ensure our team is set up for success from the start.
 We hope it helps you.
 Let’s dig in.

 Create an email account

 The developer should have their own email account with your agency.
 This helps them to feel like a real member of your team.
 Ask them if they’d like to set up forwarding to a different email address and offer to assist with that.

 Invite them into whatever chat/messenger platform you use for your team (Slack, etc.).
 This way you’re able to have smooth communication without disrupting your usual workflow.